LunarG/VulkanSamples/README.md

   Supports new resource binding model, memory allocation, pixel FORMATs and other updates.
   APIDump layer is working with these new API elements.
-  Glave can trace and replay the cube and tri demos.
+  VkTrace can trace and replay the cube and tri demos.
   Other layers in progress.
 - Warning: Recent versions of 14.10 have **REMOVED** DRI 3.
   Version: 2:2.99.914-1~exp1ubuntu4.1 is known to work.

 ## Prior updates

 - VK API trace and capture tools.
-See tools/glave/README.md for details.
+See tools/vktrace/README.md for details.
 - Sample driver now supports multiple render targets.
 Added TriangleMRT to test that functionality.
 - Added VK_SLOT_SHADER_TEXTURE_RESOURCE to vulkan.h as a descriptor slot type to work around confusion in GLSL between textures and buffers as shader resources.